LtsPrg/IMTO_Web_Dev_2023_VladimirUvarov/README.md

 - IDE WebStorm and VS Code

-<p>In the first lesson, I installed and learned the basics of VS Code and Webstorm.</p>
+In the first lesson, I installed and learned the basics of VS Code and Webstorm.

-<p>In the second lesson, I installed and learned the basics of SmartGit and Github.</p>
+In the second lesson, I learned the basics of SmartGit and Github.